-A 35yo male is biking when he crosses are area of sand on the road.
+A 35 year old male is biking when he crosses are area of sand on the road.
 The bike fishtails and he falls onto his left shoulder.
 He was helmeted and denies head trauma, neck pain, or LOC.
 The patient is holding his left arm close to his side and across his chest.
 On physical exam there is a prominent acromion and coracoid anteriorly.

 What Injury does this mechanism and presentation correlate with?

 Posterior Shoulder dislocations account for only 2-4% of all shoulder dislocations.
 Most commonly they are associated with or caused by seizure, electrical shock, FOOSH or a direct blow to the shoulder, as occurred in this patient.
 Given the atypical presentation, they are missed in up to 50% of cases on initial presentation.